June 26, 2019

 You can also try using the first letter of each word of a longer phrase, making sure to include at least one number.
 Whichever method you choose, be sure to use more than a single word, which is relatively easy for password cracking applications to guess, even with character substitutions.

 One way to customize your password for each site is to use the site’s name in your password.
-So if you’re creating a password for Facebook, you could use the first five letters of the name and end up with:
+So if you’re creating a password for Facebook, you could use the first four letters of the name and end up with:

 This password is relatively easy to remember, and it meets our criteria because it has: